sadeq220/docs/portsandadapters/README.md

 Ports are the intention of a dialog, and should be described as **For verb<span style="color: yellow">ing</span> noun**.
 Ports **establish a clear boundary** between application core and its dependencies on technical infrastructure.

-In this architecture there is a lef-side and right-side ports. difference lies in where port is Dependency Injected.
+In this architecture there is a left-side and right-side ports. difference lies in where port is Dependency Injected.
-- If port is dependency Injected into hexagon it is a left-side port(aka driven port).
+- If port is dependency Injected into hexagon it is a right-side port(aka driven port).
-- If port is dependency Injected into adapters it is a right-side port(aka driver port).
+- If port is dependency Injected into adapters it is a left-side port(aka driver port).

 ### References
 - [GOOS book](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627)